 Would you instead invest in an extensive renovation project before moving in, or would you prefer to find a home that doesn’t need so many repairs?
 Before making an offer on your dream place, it’s crucial that you are aware of future costs and that you can see a clear plan for how to deal with those costs.
 If the list of repairs is going to be too long and too costly, it might not be worth making an offer no matter how much you love the property.

 When buying a home, you should never neglect ventilation systems, electrical wiring, water damage in the walls, or ventilation problems.
-Make sure to ask for information about these five dealbreakers during your first meeting with the seller, and trust your intuition when something doesn’t seem right!
+Ask for information about these five dealbreakers during your first meeting with the seller, and trust your intuition when something doesn’t seem right!